MiorLear/LMS/README.md

 # LMS
-A LMS made in php + jQuery, DOM on client, PostgreSQL and boostrap
+A LMS made in php + jQuery, DOM on client, PostgreSQL and bootstrap